UBC-MOAD/docs/bash_config.rst

     You probably don't need to do this on your laptop because :file:`.bashrc` likely already exists.
     But if you like some of the aliases below you might want to add them to :file:`.bashrc` on your laptop.

-Use the :command:`nano` text editor to create a new :command:`.bashrc` file:
+Use the :command:`nano` text editor to open the :command:`.bashrc` file:

 .. code-block:: bash

     $ nano .bashrc

 The ``.`` at the beginning of the file name is important!
-Type,
-or copy/paste the following lines into the file:
+Ensure that the file contains the following lines:

 .. code-block:: bash
+    # .bashrc

+    # Source global definitions
+    if [ -f /etc/bashrc ]; then
+        . /etc/bashrc
+    fi

+    # Uncomment the following line if you don't like systemctl's auto-paging feature:
+    # export SYSTEMD_PAGER=

+    # User specific aliases and functions
     ## Environment variables
     # Shorter shell prompt
     PS1="\h:\W$ "